oneconcern/datamon/docs/proposals/diamond-design.md

 For a diamond to start, datamon needs some unique ID.
 Datamon SDK allows for the generation of such a unique ID for a diamond.

-1. Prerequisite: generate a unique KSUID and a signalling metadata object that allows for starting splits.
+1. Prerequisite: generate a unique KSUID and a signaling metadata object that allows for starting splits.
-2. All clients participating to the same diamond are expected to use the same ID at each step.
+2. All clients participating in the same diamond are expected to use the same ID at each step.
    **This is a requirement on client coordination**.
 3. The {diamond-id} is only used once: users cannot initialize the same diamond twice.
 4. Initialization command, returning an identifier which is guaranteed to be unique: